act65/masters-thesis/thesis/introduction.md

 But.
 It is possible that this representation achieves no compression of the state space, making the statement rather vacuous.
 Further more, it consider how easy it is to find the optimal policy in each of the two representations.
 It is possible to learn a representation that makes the optimal control problem harder.
 For example.
 TODO

+### Dynamic programming

+What is it?
+Memoized search.
+Why should we care?

 ***